Often you need to define regular matrices, i.e. that have a regular pattern of entries. For example:

 There is a lot of goodness in Octave but this article has covered most of the ideas that a general programmer would find difficult at first.

-Now that you have a start on programming in Octave, this is, in the main, just a matter of reading the documentation.
+Now that you have a start on programming in Octave, this is, in the main, just a matter of reading the documentation and always remember that Octave and MatLab are more or less identical.